Other-University Related Centers

 Manufacturers Resource Center (MRC)

-Founded in 1988, MRC is one of seven statewide Industrial Resource Centers (IRCs) established to help small and mid-size manufacturers grow and remain competitive.
+Founded in 1988 as a wholly owned subsidiary of Lehigh University, MRC is one of seven statewide Industrial Resource Centers (IRCs) established to help small and mid-size manufacturers grow and remain competitive.
 In 1994, MRC joined the National Institute of Standards and Technology (NIST) Manufacturing Extension Partnership (MEP) which is comprised of 59 nationwide centers.
 MRC works with manufacturing companies by leveraging its own staff of experienced Business Development Managers with public and private sector resources.
 Through our assistance and work with manufacturers, we help raise the economic level of the region by creating high impact, cost-competitive manufacturers.

 - Operational Excellence services that include Lean, Six Sigma, Quality and Hoshin Deployment programs.
 We incorporated sustainability and coaching components into our Lean training and now apply a Green lens for greater profitability and cost savings;